 A second method of calibration employs the use of programmable internal load capacitors to adjust (or trim) the oscillator frequency.
 As discussed in Section 3.4.1, the 512 Hz frequency test output can be used to determine the amount of frequency error in the oscillator.
-Changes in the analog calibration value will affect the frequency test output, thus the user can immediately see the effects of these changes (see Section 3.14 on page 43 for more information on enabling the FT output).
+Changes in the analog calibration value will affect the frequency test output, thus the user can immediately see the effects of these changes (see Section 3.14 on page 44 for more information on enabling the FT output).

-By design, the oscillator is intended to be 0 ppm \pm crystal accuracy at room temperature (25 °C, see Figure 18 on page 32).
-For a 12.5 pF crystal, the default loading on each side of the crystal will be 25 pF.
-For incrementing or decrementing the calibration value, capacitance will be added or removed in increments of 0.25 pF to each side of the crystal.
+By design, the oscillator is intended to be 0 ppm (\pm crystal accuracy) at room temperature (25 °C, see Figure 18 on page 32) when a 12.5 pF crystal is connected.
+Referring to Figure 19 on page 34, the device has two load capacitors, C{XI} and C{XO} , connected from the XI and XO pins to ground.
+These are nominally 25 pF each.
+The effective load capacitance is the series equivalent of these two:

-Internally, C{LOAD} of the oscillator is changed via two digitally controlled capacitors, C{XI} and C{XO} , connected from the XI and XO pins to ground (see Figure 17 on page 27).
-The effective on-chip series load capacitance, C{LOAD} , ranges from 3.5 pF to 17.4 pF, with a nominal value of 12.5 pF (AC0 - AC6 = 0).

-The effective series load capacitance (C{LOAD}) is the combination of C{XI} and C{XO} :

-$$C{LOAD} = 1/(1/C{XI} + 1/C{XO})$$
+$$C{LOAD} = \frac{C{XI} \cdot C{XO}}{C{XI} + C{XO}}$$